AdguardTeam/AGLint/README.md

   rule-1: "off"
 ```

-And of course, at the top of this hierarchy, you can specify inlined configuration comments in your adblock filter list
+And of course, at the top of this hierarchy, you can specify inlined configuration comments
-files, which will override the configuration from the configuration files (but only if `allowInlineConfig` option is
+in your adblock filter list files, which will override the configuration from the configuration files
-enabled).
+but only if `allowInlineConfig` option is enabled.

-## Linter rules
+## <a name="linter-rules"></a> Linter rules

-The linter parses your filter list files with the [AGTree][agtree-pkg] parser, then it checks them against the linter
+The linter parses your filter list files with the [AGTree][agtree-pkg] parser,
-rules.
+then it checks them against the linter rules.
 If a linter rule is violated, the linter will report an error or warning.
-If an adblock rule is syntactically
-incorrect (aka it cannot be parsed), the linter will report a fatal error and didn't run any other linter rules for that
+If an adblock rule is syntactically incorrect (aka it cannot be parsed), the linter will report a fatal error
-adblock rule, since it is not possible to check it without AST.
-The rest of the file (valid rules) will be checked with
+and didn't run any other linter rules for that adblock rule, since it is not possible to check it without AST.
-the linting rules.
+The rest of the file (valid rules) will be checked with the linting rules.

 The linter rules documentation is written in the following schema: